 (Select each item to find out if it’s a yes or no)

-Paper greeting cards and Christmas cards can be recycled in your single stream bin, but only if it’s made out of just paper.
-Any extras (glitter, plastics, foil, photo paper) must be removed.
+Paper greeting cards and Christmas cards can be recycled in your single stream bin, but only if it’s just paper.
+Any extras (glitter, plastics, foil, batteries, photo paper) must be removed.

 Cards on Photo Paper are not recyclable.
-If your card has any glitter, foil, or batteries, please remove before recycling the paper.
+If it’s JUST paper, please remove any extras (glitter, foil, or batteries) before recycling.

 If the card envelope is just paper, then Yes, recycle (any color is okay).
 If the envelope is lined with foil or other non-paper material, it’s a No.